plausible/wordpress/readme.txt

 ## Why WordPress users choose Plausible

-Google Analytics is frustrating to use, difficult to understand, slow to load and privacy-invasive.
-That's why we built Plausible Analytics.
+Most analytics tools are complex, slow and difficult to use.
+Plausible is built to be simple, fast and easy to understand.

 > “I use Plausible for traffic analytics.
 Privacy-friendly, no cookie banner needed, lightweight script that doesn’t slow down the page.” — [Joost de Valk, founder of Yoast SEO](https://joost.blog/astro-seo-complete-guide/#9-analytics-and-measurement)

 > “I really like the simplicity of the dashboard, not bloated with countless options and tabs.
 I know exactly where to look.” — [Tomzur, co-founder of Kinsta](https://x.com/tomzur/status/2039317056839913824)

+Here are the main reasons that WordPress users love Plausible.

 ### Simple analytics dashboard for WordPress

-Plausible is [simple analytics](https://plausible.io/simple-web-analytics).
-It is easy to understand and cuts through the noise.
+Get all your key metrics in a [single, clear dashboard](https://plausible.io/simple-web-analytics).

+See traffic, top pages, referrers and conversions at a glance without digging through multiple reports or menus.

 Check your traffic within your WordPress dashboard and get all essential insights on one page in one minute.

-There are no layers of menus, no need to build custom reports, dashboards or presentations.

 ### Lightweight analytics that won’t slow your WordPress site

-Plausible is [lightweight analytics](https://plausible.io/lightweight-web-analytics).
+[Built for speed](https://plausible.io/lightweight-web-analytics), Plausible adds almost no weight to your pages.
 Our script is at least 54 times smaller than Google Analytics.

-Your site loads faster, your page weight is reduced and your visitors get a better experience.
+Your site stays fast, your visitors get a better experience, and your analytics won’t impact performance.

+### More accurate analytics you can trust

+Get a clearer picture of your traffic, even when visitors use ad blockers or privacy tools.

+- First-party tracking option helps bypass blockers
+- No data sampling or estimation
+- Count more real visitors compared to traditional analytics tools
+- Features a real time dashboard, that's actually real time

+Your stats reflect what’s actually happening on your site, not partial or distorted data.
+Read about our [accuracy practices](https://plausible.io/most-accurate-web-analytics).

 ### WordPress analytics without cookies or consent banners